escauley/TCGA_survival_analysis_pipeline/README.md

 ## Pipeline steps

 ### Download

-Top level script: get_data_all_samples.sh
+#### Top level script
+get_data_all_samples.sh

+No command line options

+#### Library Script
-Library Script: get_data_all_samples.py
+get_data_all_samples.py

+#### Summary
-Summary: Adapted from the Bioxpress pipeline Downloader step.
+Adapted from the Bioxpress pipeline Downloader step.
 Hard coded to download normalized read count data from TCGA studies depending on the sample sheet provided.
 This will be updated to take command line arguments in the future updates.

-### To Run
+#### To Run
 Go to the GDC data portal (https://portal.gdc.cancer.gov/) and add all the samples you wish to download to the cart.

 To add samples to the cart: